Scopt97/Proj0-Hello/README.md

 Contact: kylen@uoregon.edu

-Program: Prints a message specified in configuration.ini ("Hello world" in this case)
+Program: Prints a message specified in credentials.ini ("Hello world" in this case)